j-vm/COMP_1920/README.md

 ## Compile

-Build the `Main.java` file and everything will be setup.
+To build the project run "gradle build" in the root of the project.

 ## Run

-Run the `Main.java` file and the program will be displayed in the console.
+Run the project with "gradle run" in the root of the project.

 ## Program